Arrival to San José

 Car rental reception and self-drive to Arenal volcano / La Fortuna

 The Northern Plains of Costa Rica showcases some very scenic countryside towns.
 Small agriculture communities and cattle ranches cover rolling hills and deep valleys.
-The plains, rainforests and rivers make the north central a must-see in any Costa Rica program.
+The plains, rainforests and rivers make the north-central a must-see in any Costa Rica program.
 The main attraction is the iconic Arenal Volcano.
-The Arenal Volcano area is Costa Rica’s premier region of exploration and excitement: Arenal is synonymous to adventure and Eco-discovery, where you can embark in a wide variety of activities.
+The Arenal Volcano area is Costa Rica’s premier region of exploration and excitement: Arenal is synonymous with adventure and Eco-discovery, where you can embark on a wide variety of activities.
 Enjoy the thrill of whitewater rafting or canyoning, or combine adventure with ecological discovery in a canopy tour.
 Hike the volcano or explore the rainforest strolling through hanging bridges.
 Feel transformed by the beauty and variety of our wildlife and tropical jungle.
-Get ready for a life changing adventure!
+Get ready for a life-changing adventure!

 Hotel: Arenal Volcano Inn (2 Nights)